 The mentor-protégé relationship is an ongoing and key aspect of the Construction Manager-in-Training (CMIT®) program.
 Mentors provide CMITs with guidance and support, to ensure CMITs are on the right track to obtain the experience necessary to qualify for the CCM®.
 CMITs can request a CCM as a mentor from the Mentor Directory.

 Mentor Program Guide: To help guide this process, CMAA provides mentors and protégés with the CMIT Mentor Program Guide.

 A mentor acts as both a career coach and a role model.
 As a mentor, you will be required to challenge your mentee and provide them with feedback when needed.
 There will be times when you may not personally be able to assist your mentee.
-During those times, it will be your job, as a mentor, to connect your mentee with the appropriate people (e.g. other professionals or academic institutes).
+During those times, it will be your job, as a mentor, to connect your mentee with the appropriate people (e.g., other professionals or academic institutes).

-- Have an open and candid relationship with their mentee.
+- Have an open and candid relationship with their mentee;

-- Be an active CCM or CCMret.
+- Must be an active CCM or CCM-RET.

-Apply today to become a registered CMIT Mentor.
+Apply today to become a registered CMIT mentor.

-- Should not expect a mentor to always have an answer to every question.
+- Should not expect a mentor to always have an answer to every question;

 - Are not guaranteed enhanced job opportunities.